 While some people are simply reminded of handkerchief designs at the sight of a canvas by the Dutch artist Piet Mondrian (1872-1944), there is no doubt that he was one of the leading painters of the 20th century.
 A pioneer of abstraction, he had many seemingly contradictory sides.
-His early work dripped with symbolist sensuosity while his later work celebrated the rhythms of jazz and traffic and the geometric rigidity of American urbanism.
-In this triple radio portrait, recorded to mark the 50th anniversary of Mondrian’s death, we hear the views of an art historian, a novelist, and a psychoanalyst.
+His early work dripped with symbolist sensuosity, while his later work celebrated the rhythms of jazz and traffic and the geometric rigidity of American urbanism.
+In this triple radio portrait, recorded to mark the 50th anniversary of Mondrian’s death, we hear the views of an art historian, a novelist and a psychoanalyst.

-Produced and presented by Marijke van der Meer
+Producer: Marijke van der Meer